Byzantine Iconoclasm: Reaction in the West

 The period of Iconoclasm decisively ended the so-called Byzantine Papacy under which, since the reign of Justinian I two centuries before, the popes in Rome had been initially nominated by, and later merely confirmed by, the emperor in Constantinople, and many of them had been Greek-speaking.
 By the end of the controversy the pope had approved the creation of a new emperor in the West, and the old deference of the Western church to Constantinople had gone.
 Opposition to icons seems to have had little support in the West and Rome took a consistently iconodule position.

 When the struggles flared up, Pope Gregory II had been pope since 715, not long after accompanying his Syrian predecessor Pope Constantine to Constantinople, where they successfully resolved with Justinian II the issues arising from the decisions of the Quinisext Council of 692, which no Western prelates had attended.
 Of the delegation of 13 Gregory was one of only two non-Eastern; it was to be the last visit of a pope to the city until 1969.
 There had already been conflicts with Leo III over his very heavy taxation of areas under Papal jurisdiction.

 The Iconoclast Controversy caused Papal-Imperial relations to plummet.
 Pope Gregory III declared an excommunication for all iconoclasts, and the Emperor sent an expedition to Rome which failed.
 In 754 the Emperor then seized the Papal properties in Sicily, Calabria and Illyria, and in the same year Pope Stephen II formed an alliance with the Frankish Kingdom, signalling the beginning of the end for Papal support of the Byzantine empire.
+This in turn would set into motion, events like creation of the Carolingian empire through Pope Leo III's crowning of Charlemagne, invoking translatio imperii & the Great Schism.